Fighters Megamix: Development

 Asked what the impetus for the game was, AM2 stated, "Towards the end of the year we always think about having a festive game for all the users who support the Sega Saturn."
 The Fighters Megamix project was kept secret, with the game not being announced until a November 6, 1996 press conference - less than two months before its initial release.

 AM2 described Fighters Megamix as a fairly easy game to create.
 Though getting all the moves from Virtua Fighter 2 to fit onto a single disc had required the team to spend months developing new compression techniques, later advances in compression technology made fitting Fighters Megamix's much larger selection of moves a relatively simple task.

 As a promotional effort, DJs Commander Tom and DJ MARS created a dance club mix from the music in Fighters Megamix.
-The song, titled "Fighters", was released as a single.
+The song, titled "Fighters", was released as a single on July 25, 1997.

+In 1998 an adaptation for the Game.com was released by Tiger Electronics.